-But Smith pushed his luck, and when a returning prospector named John Stewart was robbed by Soapy’s gang, Stewart said so, loudly and often.
+But Smith pushed his luck, and when Soapy’s gang robbed a returning prospector named John Stewart, Stewart said so, loudly and often.
 Skagway, tired of Soapy by now, held a vigilante meeting to oust him.
 When he heard of it, Soapy marched down to the meeting carrying a rifle.
 In July 1898, Frank Reid, the town’s surveyor, challenged Soapy with a pistol.
 They both fired.
 Soapy was killed instantly, but his shot hit Reid, who died a few days later.
 Reid was the hero, but Soapy is best remembered.
 Both Smith and Reid are interred at the Klondike Gold Rush Cemetery, also known as “Skagway’s Boot Hill.”

-Two trails were used by the gold seekers to reach the headwaters of the Yukon River.
+The gold seekers used two trails to reach the headwaters of the Yukon River.
 The 33-mile-long Chilkoot Trail began at nearby Dyea. and the 40-mile White Pass Trail began at Skagway.
-Thousands of men carried supplies up the Chilkoot Trail, which was too steep for horses, or took the 40-mile White Pass trail to Lake Bennett, where they built boats to float down the Yukon River to Dawson City and the gold fields, 500 miles distant.
+Thousands of men carried supplies up the Chilkoot Trail, which was too steep for horses, or took the 40-mile White Pass trail to Lake Bennett, where they built boats to float down the Yukon River to Dawson City and the goldfields, 500 miles distant.
 Chilkoot Pass received most of the publicity and became the most popular of the trails because White Pass was too swampy.

-This destroyed the viability of nearby Dyea, as Skagway had both the deep-water port and the railroad and with the gold rush having declined only one town was needed to service traffic to the interior.
+This destroyed the viability of nearby Dyea, as Skagway had both the deep-water port and the railroad.
+With the gold rush having declined, only one town was needed to service traffic to the interior.

 In 1899, construction on McCabe College began and was completed in 1900.
 It was the first school in Alaska to offer a college preparatory high school curriculum.